edom/work/edom.github.io/softeng.md

             Snake case vs camel case?
                 - Is the code truly unreadable, or are you just an asshole?
                     - How hard have you tried?
+- 2017-05-20
+    - What helps writing maintainable software?
+        - Minimize duplication?
+The programming language limits deduplication?
+        - Facilitate change, minimize ripple due to change
+        - Flexibility of a component is proportional to its risk of changing?
 - Undigested
     - What is a database that can be scaled up without downtime?
     We are willing to sacrifice consistency for tracking data.